swaptacular/swpt_accounts/protocol.rst

   example, if a series of transactions are committed on an account in a short period of time, the server SHOULD emit only one `AccountUpdate`_ message, announcing only the final state of the account.
-As a guideline, `AccountUpdate`_ messages for one account SHOULD NOT be sent more often than once per hour.
+As a guideline, on average, `AccountUpdate`_ messages for one account SHOULD NOT be sent more often than once per hour.

 .. [#compare-change] ``creation_date``, ``last_change_ts``, and
   ``last_change_seqnum`` can be used to reliably determine the correct